nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Subject
 * Rate

+Additional fields for a lesson:
+* Cancelled dates

 <div markdown="block" class="alert alert-info">
 **:information_source: Note:**<br>
 * The lesson's rate refers to the fee of the lesson per hour.